Resources for Families

 Volunteer drivers to help people of all ages get to medical appointments in the West Kootenay.
 This program runs out of Castlegar, but serves the whole West Kootenay.
 There is a driver based out of Nelson.

 This charity supports BC families with children who have special needs.
 Emergency travel assistance may be available through The Variety Cares Fund, if an application is made through a hospital social worker.

 Canadian Cancer Society

 The Canadian Cancer Society provides limited, short-term financial assistance to cover a portion of clients’ cancer-related transportation and accommodation expenses.
 In addition, through their partnership with the BC Cancer Agency, they can assist clients with a portion of the cost of selected prescription medications that manage symptoms related to cancer treatment.
-The funding program is managed out of the Cranbrook office.
+Families must apply before any travel is conducted.